Updated July 29, 2019

 #2 – Who are your people?

-The people you’re trying to bring together will affect everything from the way you promote the group to the types of events that you’ll plan and when and where you’ll hold those events.
+The decision of which people you’re trying to bring together will affect everything from the way you promote the group to the types of events that you’ll plan and when and where you’ll hold those events.
 Is your meetup specific to a certain age group or gender?
 If you’re running a social group for retirees, your events schedule will be much different than if you’re running a group for single parents or young professionals.
 Likewise, the events and promotion for a women’s running group will be much different than for a bodybuilder’s group where the attendees might be predominantly male.
 If you’re holding meetings at local restaurants or other venues where the attendees will need to pay, what kind of budgets are your members likely to be working with?
 If you’re running something like a diabetic support group, your members might have dietary restrictions or mobility issues that determine what locations you can use for meetings.

 The question of who will be attending your group will also determine how you promote the group to new members and communicate with the ones you already have.
 If you’re running a meetup that’s tied in with an established organization, religious group or political party, then you will already have some channels for getting the word out about the group and attracting new members.
-You’ll might already have a message to tap into so that people will know what to expect when they sign up.
+You might already have a message to tap into so that people will know what to expect when they sign up.
 On the other hand, if you’re starting a new local book club, vegetarian cooking class or business meetup, you’ll need to consider where your people are most likely to see your meeting announcements and what to say to get them motivated to join and keep coming once they have.

 After you figure out who your members are, it’s easier to guess what they will want from your group.
 It’s great if you find a few people in the area who like vintage automobiles as much as you do but you might find that just sitting around talking about them gets a little stale after awhile.
-It’s best to have topics laid out for the first couple meetings or even an event or two planned.
+It’s best to have specific topics for the first couple meetings or even an event or two planned.
 Are there any events in the area such as concerts or festivals that you can attend as a group or other groups in neighboring cities that you can network with?
 In addition to the meetings and events, there are other things you can do for your members as the group and its vision grows.
 Meetup.com sites include a discussion area where you can post group-related items and members can carry on conversations between meetings.
 If the group gets big and active enough, a newsletter with pictures from the meetings and other items of interest to your members might be a good idea.

 As I said earlier, you’ll be guessing what your members will want at first, so it’s best to be open to the possibility of change while you grow your membership.
 If you’ve been pretty much on your own in pursuing the interest that you’re building the group around, you might find that others within the community have a different mindset than you do or different life circumstances that you’ll need to allow for when scheduling and planning meetings.